matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 #### Uptime Pump
 Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
 It supports the following values
-1. mongo: Used to set mongo pump for uptime analytics.
+1. mongo: Used to set Mongo Pump for uptime analytics.
 Mongo Pump should be enabled.
-2. postgres: Used to set postgres pump for uptime analytics.
+2. postgres: Used to set Postgres Pump for uptime analytics.
 Postgres Pump should be enabled.
 3. empty: Used to disable uptime analytics.

 ```yaml